 Interviewer: Let's transition into a more serious fall where perhaps there's a fracture or . . .
 When we say "more serious falls" what tends to be the case there?
 What tends to happen?

 Dr. Sanders: So a lot of times even the "more serious falls" we really just call them more serious because of the injuries that occur with them.
 I think it's important to remember that all falls are very serious because they're kind of a miss.
 You dodged a hip fracture if you didn't get a hip fracture on the fall that happened where you just landed on your knees right?
-But with the more serious falls I think things to watch out for or at least to be aware of is again if there's associated loss of consciousness that's really important to let the provider know or the person in the ER know who is evaluating the patient.
+But with the more serious falls, I think things to watch out for or at least to be aware of is again if there's associated loss of consciousness that's really important to let the provider know or the person in the ER know who is evaluating the patient.

 I think providers are pretty good about asking about these questions but you're thinking about things like preceding chest pain or other cardiac-related things and then also seizures.
-So assuming that none of those things happen and we are really dealing with an "accidental fall with other risk factors" then really the treatment or the evaluation and treatment is focused on risk factors.
+So assuming that none of those things happen and we are really dealing with an "accidental fall with other risk factors" then the treatment or the evaluation and treatment is focused on risk factors.
 And those are things like again vision gait and balance medications.
-Medications is huge.
+Medications are huge.

 Interviewer: And if somebody does experience a fall where they do break a hip or break some sort of a bone what is that rehab?
 That rehab process probably looks a lot worse than catching it early and working on balance and strength.